What is the purpose of this Analyst Relations Guide?

 Buyer Advice: Providing tailored consulting and guidance to organizations on technology investments.

-Vendor Reviews: Charging vendors for participation in evaluations and for access to analyst feedback.
+Vendor Reviews: Charging vendors for reprints of evaluations and for access to analyst feedback.

 Market Landscape & Trends: Selling insights into industry shifts and future predictions.